-Most periodontitis is the result of a long-term accumulation of plaque and tartar on the teeth and the gums.
+Most periodontitis is the result of inflammation of the gums (gingivitis) and a long-term accumulation of plaque (a filmlike substance made up primarily of bacteria) and tartar (hardened plaque) on the teeth and the gums.
 Pockets form between the teeth and gums and extend downward between the root of the tooth and the underlying bone.
-These pockets collect plaque in an oxygen-free environment, which promotes the growth of aggressive forms of bacteria.
+These pockets collect plaque in an oxygen-free environment, which promotes, in people with certain immune system susceptibilities, the growth of aggressive forms of bacteria.
 The plaque and bacteria cause chronic inflammation that damages the tissue and bone that hold teeth in place.
-If the disease continues, eventually so much bone is lost that the tooth may become painfully loose.
+If the disease continues, eventually so much bone is lost that the tooth may become painfully loose and the gums recede.
 Tooth loss typically starts in a person's 40s.

 Periodontitis: From Plaque to Tooth Loss

 The rate at which periodontitis develops differs considerably, even among people with similar amounts of tartar.
-Such differences occur because each person's plaque contains different types and numbers of bacteria, and periodontitis is partly caused by the person's unique immune system response to bacteria in the plaque.
+Such differences occur because each person's plaque contains different types and numbers of bacteria and because periodontitis results from the person's unique immune system response to bacteria in the plaque.
 Periodontitis may cause bursts of destructive activity that lasts for months followed by periods when the disease apparently causes no further damage.

-The early symptoms of periodontitis are tender, swollen, bleeding, and red gums and bad breath (halitosis―see Bad Breath).
-To diagnose periodontitis, dentists measure the depth of the pockets in the gums with a thin probe and take x-rays to see how much bone has been lost.
+The early symptoms of periodontitis are tender, swollen, bleeding, and red gums and bad breath (halitosis).
 As more and more bone is lost, the teeth loosen and shift position, and chewing becomes painful.
 Frequently, the front teeth tilt outward.
-Periodontitis usually does not cause pain unless an infection forms in a pocket, the teeth loosen enough to move while chewing, or the person has HIV-associated periodontitis.
+Periodontitis usually does not cause pain unless an infection, such as a collection of pus (abscess) forms in a pocket, the teeth loosen enough to move while chewing, or the person has periodontitis caused by HIV.